davidlizhonghuang/NG2CLIAspNetWebAPI/README.md

 # Developing Angluar 2 Front End Web Application with asp.net Web API
 <pre>

 Introduction

-I have developed an Asp.Net MVC 5 web portal to manage the online timesheet and wage payment for my family business.
-Now, It is my time to develop an angular 2 dashboard to manage the timesheet , cash flow and wage payment for this timesheet system.
+I have developed an Asp.Net MVC 5 web portal to manage the online timesheet, inventory, and wage payment for my family business.
+Now, It is my time to develop an angular 2 dashboard to manage the timesheet, cash flow, and wage payment for this timesheet system.
-I used angular 2 Node js NPM and visual studio code IIS web server and asp.net Web API2 in visual studio 2017 to develop the report management system based on the portal backend.
+I used angular 2, Node js, NPM , visual studio code, IIS web server, and asp.net Web API2 in visual studio 2017 to develop the report system based on the portal's backend.

 Get Started